The Higgs branch of Heterotic ALE instantons: Introduction

 \section{Introduction}

 Little string theories (LSTs) are six-dimensional (6D) nonlocal quantum field theories (QFTs) enjoying a form of T-duality.\footnote{\ More precisely, they are examples of ``quasilocal'' QFTs \cite{Kapustin:1999ci}.
-For instance, several different operators may be interpreted as a valid energy-momentum tensor.} Examples of such systems have been originally obtained by taking the $g_\text{s} \to 0$ limit (while $M_\text{s}=1/\sqrt{\alpha'}$ is held fixed) in the worldvolume theory of NS five-branes inside 10D string theories \cite{Seiberg:1997zk}.\footnote{\ Bulk modes of the 10D string decouple, whereas those on the worldvolume remain interacting.
+For instance, several different operators may be interpreted as a valid energy-momentum tensor.} Examples of such systems have originally been obtained by taking the $g_\text{s} \to 0$ limit (while $M_\text{s}=1/\sqrt{\alpha'}$ is held fixed) in the worldvolume theory of NS5-branes inside 10D string theories \cite{Seiberg:1997zk}.\footnote{\ Bulk modes of the 10D string decouple, whereas those on the worldvolume remain interacting.
 For a review circa 2000 on LSTs with sixteen supercharges see the classic reference \cite{Aharony:1999ks}.
-The name was coined in \cite{Losev:1997hx}.} Further investigations, in the context of classifications of six-dimensional theories unveiled several other LSTs that can be geometrically engineered exploiting F-theory \cite{Vafa:1996xn} -- see eg. \cite{Bhardwaj:2015xxa,Bhardwaj:2015oru,Bhardwaj:2018jgp,Bhardwaj:2019hhd}.
-Describing the LST moduli spaces unveiled several intriguing features \cite{Intriligator:1999cn} and an interplay with 3d $\mathcal N=4$ mirror symmetries \cite{Intriligator:1996ex} and related string duality chains \cite{Porrati:1996xi}.
-This interplay, together with recent improvements in our understanding of T-duality of LSTs via their 2-group structures \cite{DelZotto:2020sop}, are among the core motivations for our study.
+The name was coined in \cite{Losev:1997hx}.} Further investigations, in the context of classifications of six-dimensional theories, unveiled several other LSTs that can be geometrically engineered exploiting F-theory \cite{Vafa:1996xn} -- see e.g. \cite{Bhardwaj:2015xxa,Bhardwaj:2015oru,Bhardwaj:2018jgp,Bhardwaj:2019hhd}.
+Describing the LST moduli spaces unearthed several intriguing features \cite{Intriligator:1999cn} and an interplay with 3D $\mathcal N=4$ mirror symmetries \cite{Intriligator:1996ex,deBoer:1996ck,deBoer:1996mp} and related string duality chains \cite{Porrati:1996xi}.
+This interplay, together with recent improvements in our understanding of T-duality of LSTs via their two-group structure \cite{DelZotto:2020sop}, are among the core motivations for our study.